Xanewok/xanewok.github.io/_posts/2017-07-04-workspaces-design-doc.md

 * Relying solely on client notifications means shifting the burden of understanding workspaces and relevant files to multiple, different client implementations
 * External changes made outside the LSP workspace affecting it (e.g. in scope of Rust workspace, when client is initialized in a member directory) will probably not be detected, even if the protocol were to be further specified to allow for watching files specifically inside the workspace

-This means that a reasonable and fairly future-proof solution would be to implement file watching within RLS itself.
+This means that a reasonable and fairly future-proof solution would be to implement file watching within RLS itself.<br>
 Another very important reason to have that is when files are added/changed/removed.
 Those changes are vital in how the project is eventually laid out and compiled, so it's essential to implement that, more so when an LSP client is incapable of file watching in general.

 The only bit to watch out for are future changes to the semantics of workspace in which LSP server is initialized.
 If the protocol was to constrain file operation/notification to workspace under `rootUri`, then the possible tracking of relevant files outside the specified workspace will not be permitted.
 In this specific case initializing client to a member directory inside would also not be permitted and RLS should present a warning to the user and disallow it.